core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Examples of Group Discovery from CoAP Servers # {#sec-examples-group-discovery}

-This section provides examples for the different methods that a CoAP client can use to discover application groups and CoAP groups by interecting with CoAP servers, as defined in {{sssec-discovery-from-servers}}.
+This section provides examples for the different methods that a CoAP client can use to discover application groups and CoAP groups by interacting with CoAP servers, as defined in {{sssec-discovery-from-servers}}.

 The examples build on the same assumptions considered in {{sssec-discovery-from-servers}}.
 In addition, a CoAP group is used and is identified by the URI authority grp.example.org:5685.